tvu6/R-project/README.md

 # Overview
-In this project,the purpose  is to learn about billionaires around the world.
-We want to learn how the relationships between their personal background affect or relate to each other.
-Furthermore, exploring if there are trends considering education level, background, and family status.
+This project explores, analyzes, and visualizes data using R programming language and related libraries.
+It provides scripts, notebooks, and visualizations demonstrating various data analysis techniques and visualization methods.
+The purpose is to learn about billionaires around the world and explore if there are trends considering education level, background, and family status.

 # Dataset
-names, net-worth, country of origin, source, rank, age, residence, citizenship, marital status, children, education, self-made, geometry
+Includes basic personal information: names, net-worth, country of origin, source, rank, age, residence, citizenship, marital status, children, education, self-made, geometry

+# Key features
+  - Data Processing: R scripts and Jupyter notebooks demonstrating data import, cleaning, and preprocessing techniques.
+  - Exploratory Data Analysis (EDA): Code examples for exploratory data analysis, including summary statistics, data visualization, and correlation analysis.
+  - Statistical Modeling: R scripts showcasing statistical modeling techniques such as linear regression analysis, classification, or hypothesis testing.
+  - Visualizations: Code and examples for creating insightful visualizations using corrplot, cook distance, diagnostic plots, or other visualization libraries.
+  - Documentation: Detailed explanations within scripts and notebooks, providing insights into the analysis performed.

+# Usage
+  - Explore the provided R scripts and notebooks to understand data analysis techniques and code implementation.
+  - Execute R scripts or run Jupyter notebooks to replicate the data analysis steps.
+  - Modify scripts or create new notebooks based on the examples provided for your data analysis projects.

-# Coding
+# Contributing
-#### Structure the dataset:
-  + knn from VIM library to imputee missing values
-  + remove zero and nearzero variances
-  + created dummy variables
-#### Correlation/Prediction:
-  + linear regression model
-  + classification model
-  + testing and training dataset
-#### Test error using KNN to find most efficient model
-  - k=1,3,5
-#### Graphs:
-  + cook distance (with red abline
-  + corrrelation graph
-  + diagnostics plots: residuals and fitted, normal Q-Q, scale-location
+Contributions to improve or expand the project are encouraged!
+Feel free to work with the repository, make changes, and submit a pull request.

-# Instruction
+# Acknowledgements
-  + set up R studio amd new file
-  + download and import forbes_billionaire_geo_3.csv.xls
-  + run the R-script
+Special thanks to Kaggle for providing the dataset used in this project.